oktadev/okta-blog/_source/_posts/2020-12-10-introducing-okta-cli.md

 You can browse over to: `https://localhost:5001` to see this basic app in action.

-> **NOTE:** You may want to use an incognito or private window to login in a separate context.
-Also, you'll see an SSL warning from the browser as it's likely you don't have an SSL cert installed for `localhost`.
+> **NOTE:** You may want to use an incognito or private window to authenticate in a separate context.
+Also, you'll see an certifcate warning from the browser as it's likely you don't have an TLS cert installed for `localhost`.
 You can bypass this warning to view the app.

-{% img blog/introducing-okta-cli/dotnet-welcome.png alt:"okta email" width:"600" %}{: .center-image }
+{% img blog/introducing-okta-cli/dotnet-welcome.png alt:"okta email" width:"800" %}{: .center-image }

 Click **Sign In** and you're redirected over to Okta to authenticate.
 After authenticating, you're redirected back to the app and it knows who you are!

-{% img blog/introducing-okta-cli/dotnet-authenticated.png alt:"dotnet authenticated" width:"600" %}{: .center-image }
+{% img blog/introducing-okta-cli/dotnet-authenticated.png alt:"dotnet authenticated" width:"800" %}{: .center-image }

 > **NOTE:** If you didn't set your password earlier, you'll need to now.
 Follow the unique link shown in the Okta CLI output.
 In my case, it was: `https://dev-159750.okta.com/welcome/drp7UBGB_GVjeHp_5Jbs`

 ## Looking Under the Hood of the Okta CLI

 I don't know much at all about .NET programming.
-I couldn't tell you the difference between .NET Core and ASP.NET or the differences between 3 and 4 (I think there's a 5 coming?)
-But, in less than five minutes, I had a running app that I could authenticate to using Okta.
+I couldn't tell you the difference between .NET Core and ASP.NET or the differences between 3 and 4 (was [.NET 5 just released?](/blog/2020/04/17/most-exciting-promise-dotnet-5)).
+However, in less than five minutes, I had a running app that I could authenticate to using Okta!

 The samples architecture is the secret sauce behind this capability.
 If you check out where the .NET sample lives, you can see the [appsettings.json](https://github.com/okta-samples/okta-aspnet-core3-sample/blob/master/okta-aspnetcore-mvc-example/appsettings.json) template file: